FooBarWidget/default_value_for/README.md

 The objective is to support all supported rubies and rails versions.
 If you need to support end of life versions, please see the sections below and use a prior release.

 Version 4.0.0 will support rails 6.1+ and ruby 3.0+.
-Version 4.0.0 will drop rubies less than 3.0 and rails less than 6.1 and add rails 7.2 on rubies 3.1 and higher.
+It will add support for rails 7.2.
+It will drop support for rubies less than 3.0 and rails less than 6.1.
+This is the reason for the major version bump as we'll be dropping a lot of supported combinations of ruby and rails.

 ### On Rails 3.2 - 6.0 / Ruby 1.9.3 - 2.7